filip-tichanek/edaravonSCA1/README.md

       - prior setting
       - model(s) fitting
       - model diagnostics (searching for signs of problems with convergence or insufficient sample size)
-      - [posterior predictive check](https://cran.r-project.org/web/packages/bayesplot/vignettes/graphical-ppcs.html) to explore if simulations from the posterior distributions reconstruct our data (in other words, if the model fits data well).
+      - [posterior predictive check](https://cran.r-project.org/web/packages/bayesplot/vignettes/graphical-ppcs.html) to explore if simulations from the posterior distributions reconstruct our data well (whether the model fits data well and the distributional assumptions are met).
       - extraction of posterior samples (needed for visualisation)
   - **visualisation** with code showing
       - data and group-specific predictions (and their 95% credible interval)